filamentphp/filament/docs/01-quickstart/02-building-an-admin-panel.md

 ---
-title: Building an Admin Panel
+title: Building an admin panel
 ---